Read Mary's current Herald column on-line now, listen to recent radio

 broadcasts, or search the archives for previous subjects in her Herald and

 syndicated columns or broadcasts.

-Something About MaryQantas Media Award-winning columnist Mary Holm writes a Q&A personal finance column in the Weekend Herald, and is interviewed on money issues each Thursday on National Radio.
+Something About MaryQantas Media Award-winning columnist Mary Holm writes a Q&A personal finance column in the Weekend Herald, and is interviewed on money issues every second Thursday on National Radio.
 She is a member of the Financial Markets Authority board.
 Mary also presents seminars, and frequently discusses personal finance in the media.

 Mary is the author of five books, three of which were on the NZ bestseller list.
 They include "Get Rich Slow" and "Investing Made Simple" (both published by Penguin), and three books about KiwiSaver (published by Random House but now out of print).
 She has also written three booklets for the Reserve Bank, the most recent being Upside, Downside – a guide to risk for savers and investors".